conda/conda-build/docs/source/resources/define-metadata.rst

 With this example, if libpng were version 1.6.34, this pinning expression would evaluate to ``>=1.6.34,<1.7``.

-Note that ``run_exports`` can be specified both in the build section, and on a per-output basis for split packages.
+Note that ``run_exports`` can be specified both in the build section and on a per-output basis for split packages.

 ``run_exports`` only affects directly named dependencies.
 For example, if you have a metapackage that includes a compiler that lists ``run_exports``, you also need to define ``run_exports`` in the metapackage so that it takes effect when people install your metapackage.
 This is important, because if ``run_exports`` affected transitive dependencies, you would see many added dependencies to shared libraries where they are not actually direct dependencies.
 For example, Python uses bzip2, which can use ``run_exports`` to make sure that people use a compatible build of bzip2.
-If people list python as a build time dependency, bzip2 should only be imposed for python itself, and should not be automatically imposed as a runtime dependency for the thing using python.
+If people list python as a build time dependency, bzip2 should only be imposed for Python itself, and should not be automatically imposed as a runtime dependency for the thing using Python. ``run_exports`` are derived into each dependency of a dependency with the ``ignore_run_exports`` counter measure discussed below.

 The potential downside of this feature is that it takes some control over constraints away from downstream users.
-If an upstream package has a problematic run_exports constraint, you can ignore it in your recipe by listing the upstream package name in the ``build/ignore_run_exports`` section:
+If an upstream package has a problematic ``run_exports`` constraint, you can ignore it in your recipe by listing the upstream package name in the ``build/ignore_run_exports`` section:

 .. code-block:: yaml